-Indiana needs to develop a state-wide network to promote the research and development of its food and agriculture industry.
-That’s the conclusion of a report being released Thursday from Biocrossroads, a biosciences research organization in Indiana.
+Indiana needs to develop a state-wide network to promote the research and development of its food and agriculture industry, according to a report being released Thursday from Biocrossroads, a biosciences research organization in Indiana.

 “If we brought some additional folks together and thought about funding for some of those start-up opportunities and thought about some of the best ideas, we might be able to make a big additional contribution to the state’s economy,” Johnson says.

 Johnson says each of the stakeholders should bring their strengths to the table and help brand Indiana as a food and agriculture state.